1. Pursues Professionalism

 Supporting Knowledge

-- Knowledge of team dynamics
+- Knowledge of

-Competency 3.5Uses instructional strategies to improve participants’ collaboration skills
+Competency 3.5Uses instructional strategies to improve participants’ Collaboration Skills

 Performance Indicators

-- Provides explicit instruction on collaboration skills
+- Provides explicit instruction on

 - Creates challenging collaboration tasks that encourage diverse perspectives and outcomes